-- administrative, managerial, technical, operational and similar processes with a high level of complexity and risk (highly detailed formal procedures, possibly structured into operating instructions); - administrative, managerial, technical, operational and similar processes with a low level of complexity and risk (controlled practices or relatively undetailed proceduralisation, using procedures, circulars, service orders or other organisational documentation); - processes subject to a high level of external legislative or regulatory control (defined by controlled practices, without the need for specific detailed procedures, provided that the practices are governed by standards and principles, such as correctly stored documentation, tracing of the documentary process, certain dating using specific correspondence management tools, authentication of the signing of documentation where required, etc.); - high-level management processes (defined by controlled practices or general guidelines/policies or by undetailed procedures, circulars, service notices or other organisational documentation); - processes with different combinations of the above characteristics (to be assessed on a case-bycase basis and formalised with the level of detail and type of organisational document appropriate to their effective characteristics).
+- Administrative, managerial, technical, operational and similar processes with a high level of complexity and risk (highly detailed formal procedures, possibly structured into operating instructions); - Administrative, managerial, technical, operational and similar processes with a low level of complexity and risk (controlled practices or relatively undetailed proceduralisation, using procedures, circulars, service orders or other organisational documentation); - Processes subject to a high level of external legislative or regulatory control (defined by controlled practices, without the need for specific detailed procedures, provided that the practices are governed by standards and principles, such as correctly stored documentation, tracing of the documentary process, certain dating using specific correspondence management tools, authentication of the signing of documentation where required, etc.); - High-level management processes (defined by controlled practices or general guidelines/policies or by undetailed procedures, circulars, service notices or other organisational documentation);

-3.5.
+Processes with different combinations of the above characteristics (to be assessed on a case-by-case basis and formalised with the level of detail and type of organisational document appropriate to their effective characteristics).

+3.4.
 Structure of the 231 Model: General Part and Special Part organised by type of Offence

-The current version of the 231 Model is composed of a "General Part" and a "Special Part", whose sections are organised by the different categories of Offence addressed in the Decree that are considered to be at risk of occurrence in view of the activity carried out by the Company.
+The current version of the 231 Model consists of a "General Part" and a "Special Part", whose sections are organised by the different categories of Offence addressed in the Decree that are considered to be at risk of occurrence in view of the activity carried out by the Company.

-- Section A applies to the offences against the Public Administration provided for in Articles 24 and 25 of the Decree and the Offence against the administration of justice of inducement to not make statements or to make false statements to judicial authorities indicated in Article 25-decies of the Decree. - Section B applies to the offences indicated in Article 25-ter of the Decree, i.e. corporate offences and the market abuse offences indicated in Article 25-sexies of the Decree. - Section C applies to the computer crimes indicated in Article 24-bis of the Decree. - Section D applies to the organised crime offences indicated in Article 24-ter of the Decree, the crimes committed for the purpose of terrorism or subversion of the democratic order indicated in Article 24-ter of the Decree and the transnational crimes indicated in Law 146 of 16 March 2006. - Section E applies to the crimes of counterfeiting coins, banknotes, revenue stamps and means of identification (Article 25-bis of the Decree), crimes against industry and commerce (Article 25-bis.1 of the Decree) and the offences relating to the violation of copyright indicated in Article 25-novies of the Decree. - Section F applies to the types of offences provided for in Article 25-septies of the Decree, i.e. manslaughter and serious negligent personal injury in violation of workplace health and safety regulations. - Section G applies to the offences of handling of stolen goods, money laundering or the use of money, goods or benefits of illegal origin, as well as self-laundering pursuant to Article 25-octies of the Decree. - Section H applies to a number of circumstances that could in theory arise with regard to the environmental offences provided for in Article 25-undecies of the Decree. - Section I applies to offences associated with the employment of third-country nationals in the country illegally indicated in Article 25-duodecies of the Decree and the crimes against individual personhood indicated in Article 25-quinquies of the Decree.

-- Section J applies to the tax offences indicated in Article 25-quinquiesdecies of the Decree. - Section K applies to the smuggling offences indicated in Article 25-sexies decies of the Decree.
+- Section A applies to the offences against the Public Administration provided for in Articles 24 and 25 of the Decree and the Offence against the administration of justice of inducement to not make statements or to make false statements to judicial authorities indicated in Article 25-decies of the Decree. - Section B applies to the offences indicated in Article 25-ter of the Decree, i.e. corporate offences. - Section C applies to the computer crimes indicated in Article 24-bis of the Decree. - Section D applies to the organised crime offences indicated in Article 24-ter of the Decree, the crimes committed for the purpose of terrorism or subversion of the democratic order indicated in Article 24-ter of the Decree and the transnational crimes indicated in Law 146 of 16 March 2006. - Section E applies to crimes against industry and commerce (Article 25-bis.1 of the Decree) and the offences relating to the violation of copyright indicated in Article 25-novies of the Decree. - Section F applies to the types of offences provided for in Article 25-septies of the Decree, i.e. manslaughter and serious negligent personal injury in violation of workplace health and safety regulations. - Section G applies to the offences of handling of stolen goods, money laundering or the use of money, goods or benefits of illegal origin, as well as self-laundering pursuant to Article 25-octies of the Decree. - Section H applies to a number of circumstances that could in theory arise with regard to the environmental offences provided for in Article 25-undecies of the Decree. - Section I applies to offences associated with the employment of third-country nationals in the country illegally indicated in Article 25-duodecies of the Decree and the crimes against individual personhood indicated in Article 25-quinquies of the Decree. - Section J applies to the tax offences indicated in Article 25-quinquies decies of the Decree. - Section K applies to the smuggling offences indicated in Article 25-sexies decies of the Decree.